How do I know if I have dystonia?

 This is a difficult question to answer, as coverage is dependant upon the type of dystonia you have, and the type of treatment you need.
 We recommend you consult with your doctor, and refer to our financial support section available at our financial support page.

 Does dystonia travel throughout the body?
-Will it affect my heart?
+Can it affect my heart, diaphragm, or other organs?

-Dystonia affects muscles that can be controlled voluntarily, mostly the skeletal muscles.
+Dystonia affects muscles that can be controlled voluntarily mostly the skeletal muscles.
 Dystonia does not affect smooth muscles, such as the heart.
 However, dystonia can affect breathing in several ways.
 Severe neck dystonia can cause difficulty breathing when the upper airway is impacted.
-Dystonia involving the vocal cords can potentially cause shortness of breath when the vocal cord muscles contract excessively, but in general the muscle contractions occur when speaking.
-Dystonia can cause stiffness in the muscles between the ribs and can cause a sensation of shortness of breath.
-Occasionally, dystonia can affect the diaphragm.
+Dystonia involving the vocal cords can potentially cause shortness of breath when the vocal cords close tight, but in general the tightness is present primarily when speaking.
+The act of breathing involves muscles between the ribs and a large muscle called the diaphragm.
+Dystonia can cause stiffness in the muscles between the ribs and can cause a sensation or shortness of breath.
+Occasionally, the diaphragm can also be affected.
 Finally, when a person with dystonia has involvement of the spine, twisting of the torso can limit how much the lungs can expand when breathing, and this can potentially cause shortness of breath.

 How do I explain dystonia to someone else?